Square rings up a Derby trade-counter sale but cannot apply the account customer's agreed price

 Exactly what you get

 You get a counter that knows each account: their agreed price applied automatically, their order history for instant reorders, and a credit check before the sale completes, all decrementing one live stock figure your warehouse shares.
 The month-end reconciliation between counter and warehouse disappears.
-It connects to your inventory management system, your accounts software for invoicing, and feeds a business intelligence dashboard so you see which accounts and lines actually drive counter margin.
+It connects to your inventory management system, your accounts software for invoicing, and feeds a business intelligence (BI) dashboard so you see which accounts and lines actually drive counter margin.

 How to choose a developer in Derby